jonathanking/protein-transformer/README.md

 This project explores sequence modeling techniques to predict complete (all-atom) protein structure.
 The work was inspired by language modeling methodologies, and as such incorporates Transformer and attention based models.
 Importantly, this is also a work in progress and an active research project.
 I welcome any thoughts or interest!

-If you'd like to look around, `train.py` loads and trains models, models are defined in `models/`, and code in `protein/` and `scripts/structure_utils` is responsible for manipulating and generating protein structure and sequence data.
-Many other research documents are currently included, but are not needed to run the script.
+If you'd like to look around, `train.py` loads and trains models, models are defined in `models/`, and code in `protein/` is responsible for manipulating and generating protein structure and sequence data.
+Many other research documents are currently included in `research/`, but are not needed to run the script.

 ## How to run